 What is a Talent Director?

-Talent directors in the talent industry are the people who go through the resumes and headshots of prospective actors looking for roles.
+A talent director is someone who goes through the resumes and head shots of talented individuals looking for roles, and then interviews, auditions and selects the best candidates.
 These professionals are responsible for putting together a good grouping of prospective candidates for these coveted roles, whether in commercials or feature films.
-The list compiled by this entertainment professional will be the list sent to the director of the show, movie, or concert for them to choose their performers.
+The list compiled by this entertainment professional will be the list sent to the director of a show, movie, or concert in order for them to choose their performers.
 In layman’s terms, they filter the thousands of applicants down to a handful of talented people who may be right for the job.

 What does a Talent Director do?

-For lovers of movies, music, theater, or any other type of performing arts, a career in the entertainment industry may be a dream come true.
-For those who love all of the above pastimes but have no desire to be in the spotlight, perhaps considering a career as a talent or creative director may be the appropriate way to be involved in the creative process without being on film.
-Talent directors are the people in charge of finding the right entertainers to appear on stage.
-Whether they are a director in charge of choosing actors for a television show, music acts for a late night program, or bands to perform at a benefit show, talent directors are necessary.
-They make sure that the actors, musicians, or other entertainment professionals are the people right for the role.
+For lovers of movies, music, theatre, or any other type of performing arts, a career in the entertainment industry may be a dream come true.
+For those who love all of the above but have no desire to be in the spotlight, perhaps considering a career as a talent or casting director may be the appropriate way to be involved in the creative process without being on film.

 What is the workplace of a Talent Director like?